Task Force Ivy mortarmen conduct fire support coordination exercise in Latvia

-U.S. Army mortarmen assigned to 1st Battalion, 506th Infantry Regiment "Red Currahee," 1st Infantry Brigade Combat Team, 101st Airborne Division (Air Assault), supporting 4th Infantry Division, fire an M120A1 120 mm towed mortar system during a fire support coordination exercise at Camp Adazi, Latvia, Aug.
-28. The 4th Inf.
+U.S. Army Sgt.
+David Smith, a squad leader with 1st Battalion, 506th Infantry Regiment "Red Currahee," 1st Infantry Brigade Combat Team, 101st Airborne Division (Air Assault), supporting 4th Infantry Division, annotates the deflection and elevation of an M252A1 81 mm mortar during a fire support coordination exercise at Camp Adazi, Latvia, Aug.
+26. The 4th Inf.
 Div.'s mission in Europe is to engage in multinational training and exercises across the continent, working alongside NATO allies and regional security partners to provide combat-credible forces to V Corps, America’s forward deployed corps in Europe.
 (U.S. Army photo by Staff Sgt.
 Oscar Gollaz)

 |Date Taken: